brittlewis12/witness-budgets/witness-budgets.md

 ## What's New in This Paper

-Not a rehash of "constructive math exists."
-We introduce a discipline + tooling package that makes operational transparency measurable and enforceable in practice.
+Rather than reiterate the existence of constructive mathematics, this paper introduces a discipline and tooling package that makes operational transparency measurable and enforceable in practice.

-- **Witness Budgets (C0–C5) with inference & CI** — A compositional effect system that tracks non-constructive power per theorem/definition and enforces thresholds in CI (novel as a systematic practice in FM/mathlib-style workflows).
+- **Witness Budgets (C0–C5) with inference & CI** — A compositional effect system that tracks non-constructive power per theorem/definition and enforces thresholds in CI (novel as a systematic practice in formal methods and mathlib-style workflows).
   - *Prior:* ad-hoc norms; extraction flags; no library-wide budget telemetry.

 - **Quantitative type contracts** — API signatures that require witnesses + rates/bounds, turning "existence" into executable content by construction.